wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ### Pouring subroutines.

 - `pourToEdge(assumedVortexRadius?)`: pour to the edge of the current vortex.
   - `assumedVortexRadius` : the radius of the target vortex assumed if `createSetPosition(x, y)` is not usable as in non-beta scripting.
+Default to `VortexRadiusLarge`.
 - `heatAndPourToEdge(length, repeats, assumedVortexRadius?)`: repeatedly heating the vortex and pouring to edge of it, to move the bottle with the vortex and keep it at the boundary of the vortex.
   - `length`: the maximal length of pour.
 Overridden at the last stage where we can not heat too much.
   - `repeats`: the number of times to repeat the heating and pouring process.
   - `assumedVortexRadius` : the radius of the target vortex assumed if `createSetPosition(x, y)` is not usable as in non-beta scripting.
+Default to `VortexRadiusLarge`.
 - `pourToDangerZone(maxPourLength?)`: pour until about to enter danger zone.
   - `maxPourLength`: the maximal length it will pour.
 - `pourIntoVortex(targetVortexX, targetVortexY, assumedVortexRadius?)`: pour into the target vortex.